The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(`The best designer in the room is ${theCreator}.`);
   ```

   This code prints `"The best designer in the room is Peter"` twice.
-This is because the variable `theCreator` is declared in the global scope as a `let` variable.
-In the function `shoutOut`, we reassign `theCreator` and since both `console.log` statements occur after the reassignment, and both reference the same `variable`, both will print the same thing.
+First, the variable `theCreator` is declared in the global scope with `let`, meaning it can be reassigned anywhere in the program.
+When the function `shoutOut` is invoked, `theCreator` is reassigned with a value of `"Peter"`.
+Since both `console.log` statements occur after the reassignment, and both reference the same variable, both will print the `"The best designer in the room is Peter"`.

 ## 11. What does the following code log?
 Why?
   ```javascript